antonjim-te/thousandeyes-splunk-integrations-workshop/docs/service_map/basic/create_thousandeyes_http_test.md

 # Create a ThousandEyes HTTP Test with Distributed Tracing

-We are going to create a `HTTP Test` test an endpoint to our OpenTelemetry demo application, which is already instrumented with OpenTelemetry and sending telemetry data to Splunk Observability.
+We are going to create an `HTTP Test` for an endpoint of our OpenTelemetry demo application, which is already instrumented with OpenTelemetry and sending telemetry data to Splunk Observability.

 Refer to [ThousandEyes documentation](https://docs.thousandeyes.com/product-documentation/tests) for test creation.